Orion XS - Shunt Diagram

 This baffles me now!

-I’d also like to add that the shunt I am referring to combines the output of multiple charge sources that do register current (but not include the Orion XS) from a small negative bus bar TO the shunt that measures combined input charge then TO my main negative bus bar.
+I’d also like to clear up that the Simarine shunt I am referring to combines the output of multiple charge sources that do register the MPPT current (but not the Orion XS current) from a small negative bus bar that combines negatives TO the Simarine shunt that measures combined input charge TO my main negative bus bar.

 Is this correct or have I just found a possible double ground connection? hmmmm…